Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

 The information about the reduction operations applied over a trace will be used later for reconstructing the original trace, thus it is important to preserve the information about the reductions applied.
-In order to do so, a \emph{reduced trace} is represented as a tuple $T= (\redTrace,\additionalCostF,\redReps,\complemnt, \position)$, where $\redTrace$ is the trace to reduce, $\additionalCostF$ is the order of reduction (number of reduced repetitions), $\redReps$ is the total number of reduced labels, $\complemnt$ relates the two repetitions of the tandem repeats: an i$th$ element in the first repetition is related to the i$th$ element in the second repetition, and $\position$ is an auxiliary index representing the position in the trace from which tandem repeats can be identified.
+In order to do so, a \emph{reduced trace} is represented as a tuple $T= (\redTrace,\additionalCostF,\redReps,\complemnt, \position)$, where $\redTrace$ is the trace to reduce, $\additionalCostF$ is a function relating each index of each reduced tandem repeat in the reduced trace to the number of reduced repetitions of this tandem repeat, $\redReps$ is the total number of reduced labels, $\complemnt$ relates the two repetitions of the tandem repeats: an i$th$ element in the first repetition is related to the i$th$ element in the second repetition, and $\position$ is an auxiliary index representing the position in the trace from which tandem repeats can be identified.
 Finally, $\reductions$ relates each trace to its reduced version.
-Observe that a trace $t$ with no tandem repeats, or prior a reduction, is $(t,\emptyset,0,\emptyset, 1)$ where $t$ is a trace and the tandem repeats shall be identified from position 1.
-The next definition formalises the \emph{trace reduction} operation.
+Observe that a trace $t$ with no tandem repeats, or prior a reduction, is $(t,\additionalCostF=\{i\rightarrow0\mid1\leq i\leq\left|t\right|\},0,\emptyset, 1)$ where $t$ is a trace and the tandem repeats shall be identified from position 1.
+Next, we define the \emph{trace reduction} operation.